joaquin-corchero/creact/README.md

 On the Creact directory there are tests for the client app.
 You can run them by:
 1. npm run test (single execution)
 2. npm run test-watch (they will keep running)

+On the same directory there are tasks to keep webpack watching and building your changes
+1. npm run build-watch